nbielak/studyguidenotes/algorithms.md

         for every adjacent vertex v if sum of distance value of u and weight of edge u-v < distance value of v updatethe distance value of v

+# Dynamic Programming

+memoizing so that you don't have to re do work that we have already done
+    top down

+tabulation: bottom up

+algorithic paradigm
+    breaking down problems and solving sub problems

+## Memoization

+look up table for previous solutions

+checks whether table is nil or not

+!nil, returns val of table[i]

+nil and i satisifies base condition, update the look up table with the basze value and return the same

+nil and !i satisfies base case, i splits the problem i into subproblems and recursively calls itself to solve them

+after recursive calls return, i combines the soultions to the subproblems, updates the lookuptable, and returns the solution for problem i

+## Tabulation

+initialize the base values of "i"

+run a loop that iterates over the remainting values of i

+at every iteration i, fn updates the ith entry in the lookuptable by combining the solutions to the previously solved subproblems

+rn returns table[n]